Budapest is the capital of Hungary and is located some 1,160km south-east from Amsterdam.

 The Amsterdam-departing train runs via Utrecht, Arnhem, Düsseldorf, Cologne and Frankfurt.
 It continues to Nuremberg where the train splits into a Munich-bound section (via Augsburg) and a Vienna-bound section via Linz.

-You can book NightJet tickets at the NS International site.
+You can book NightJet tickets at the NS International site or at the Trainline site.

 You could also make an overnight stop in Berlin.
 The IntercityHotel Berlin Hauptbahnhof is very conveniently located across the street from Berlin Central station and is well-rated.

-Then take the daytime Eurocity service operated by Hungarian Railways which leaves at 0916, travels via Prague and Bratislava and reaches Budapest at 2020 (11 hour journey).
-The corresponding train leaves Budapest at 0740 (direction Hamburg-Altona) and arrives in Berlin at 1842.
-[This Eurocity train runs from 1 September 2022 onwards]
+Then take the daytime Eurocity service operated by Hungarian Railways which leaves at 0916, travels via Prague and Bratislava and reaches Budapest at 2028 (11 hour journey).
+The corresponding train leaves Budapest at 0730 (direction Hamburg-Altona) and arrives in Berlin at 1843.

 To sum up, we would probably recommend the Amsterdam-Vienna NightJet sleeper and Vienna-Budapest Railjet for a really comfortable trip.
 Or stay the night along the way.
 Book at the NS International site.